 How to Differentiate Your Destination by Creating an Easter Guide

 Easter is a great time to create marketing buzz for your destination because 81% of Americans plan to celebrate Easter, according to the National Retail Federation.
 Consumers are expected to spend $7.3 billion on food and $3.1 billion on candy!
 Easter also overlaps with spring break, allowing families time to travel.
-This means destinations can take this opportunity to attract locals and visitors alike.
+This means destination marketers can take this opportunity to attract locals and visitors alike.

 Easter Is an Opportunity to Further Your Brand